HawaiiPassHawaiiPass

 Do I need a Kalalau Trail permit reservation?

-You need a valid Kalalau camping permit if you plan to hike beyond Hanakāpīʻai and camp overnight on the Kalalau Trail.
+You need a valid Kalalau/Nāpali Coast camping permit if you plan to hike beyond Hanakāpīʻai, even if you only plan to continue beyond Hanakāpīʻai for the day.

-Is this a Napali Coast reservation?
+Is this a Nāpali Coast reservation?

-Kalalau camping permits are for overnight access on the Kalalau Trail along the Nāpali Coast.
+Kalalau camping permits are for access beyond Hanakāpīʻai and overnight camping at approved Nāpali Coast camping areas.
 They are separate from standard Hāʻena day-use access.

 How fast do Kalalau permits sell out?